-The student conduct conference is an opportunity to for the respondent to discuss the student conduct process and review the allegations with a student conduct officer.
+The student conduct conference is an opportunity for the respondent to discuss the student conduct process and review the allegations with a student conduct officer.

 In addition to a review of information related to the case, a respondent will also be offered the opportunity to provide relevant information as it pertains to the case.
 A respondent shall be afforded a full opportunity for explanation, contradiction, or defense of the allegations.
+Please note that complainants and witnesses will not be present at a student conduct conference and the respondent will not have an opportunity to ask questions of those parties.
+Should a respondent wish to ask questions of a complainant or witnesses, the case will be referred to a College Hearing Board for further adjudication.
 Following an accounting of information relevant to the case, a respondent may choose to accept responsibility for any/all of the allegations outlined in the charge letter and the sanctioning phase will be conducted by the student conduct officer.

 If the respondent elects for the case to be referred to the College Hearing Board rather than attend the student conduct conference or the student and the student conduct officer are unable to reach resolution of the charges, the case will be referred to the College Hearing Board for adjudication.
-A student conduct officer, in consultation with the Coordinator of Community Standards, may also refer the case directly to a College Hearing Board.
+A student conduct officer, in consultation with the Dean of Student (or designee), may also refer the case directly to a College Hearing Board.